Harmonic Cancellation in Multi-Electrolyzer P2H Plants via Phasor-Modulated Production Scheduling: Harmonic Model and Mitigation Strategy

 \subsection{Harmonic Cancellation Mechanism of Multiple ELZs}

 Fig.~\ref{fig:gamma}(a) shows that varying the electrolytic current $I$ modulates both the phase and magnitude of harmonic currents, enabling cancellation among multiple ELZs.
 For instance, when two ELZs operate at $I_1=3$ kA and $I_2=4.9$ kA, their 23rd harmonic currents exhibit nearly equal magnitudes and opposite phases, resulting in a near-zero phasor sum.
+Electromagnetic transient simulations in MATLAB/Simulink with two ELZs also validate the harmonic cancellation mechanism under different loading conditions, as shown in Fig. \ref{fig:simulation}.

 However, this allocation is suboptimal for hydrogen production compared with the evenly distributed current of 3.95 kA (P2H efficiency $\eta$: 57.2\% $<$ 57.8\%; see the equimarginal principle in Appendix~A of our prior work \cite{zeng2024scheduling}).
 Thus, a tradeoff arises between harmonic mitigation and energy efficiency, motivating the following system-level operational paradigm.